url-kaist/ERASOR2/README.md

 ## :open_file_folder: What's in this repo

-* All things Will be updated soon after coming back to ICRA'23 :thumbsup:
+* All things Will be updated soon after ~coming back to ICRA'23~ September (because the first author goes to the military camp as a military duty in South Korea) :thumbsup: